DevshiDeno/DevshiDeno/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Dennis Muturi kamau.<br>I'm a passionate Flutter developer with a knack for building <br>seamless mobile applications.<br> I specialize in creating responsive and performant apps using Flutter and Dart, <br>focusing on clean code practices and intuitive UI/UX design.
+I'm Dennis Muturi Kamau.<br>I'm a passionate Flutter developer with a knack for building <br>seamless mobile applications.<br> I specialize in creating responsive and performant apps using Flutter and Dart, <br>focusing on clean code practices and intuitive UI/UX design.

 ## 🌐 Socials: